MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 1. Allowing downstream codes to freely import or link to the MDAnalysis library with minimal worry about the license they choose to use.
-2. Allowing downstream codes to use and subclass any MDAnalysis components under its application programming interface (classes, methods, and data objects), without incurring copyleft and incurring the license choice of the downstream code.
+2. Allowing downstream codes to use and subclass any MDAnalysis components under its application programming interface (classes, methods, and data objects), without incurring copyleft and restricting the license choice of the downstream code.
 3. Ensuring that codes that either directly copy or extend the MDAnalysis library’s source code would fall under the copyleft license requirements of the MDAnalysis library license.
-Doing so would ensure that eventual license would more closely match the original intent of the historical [GPL v2+](GPL v2) contributions which were kindly donated to MDAnalysis over the years.
+Doing so would ensure that the eventual license would more closely match the original intent of the historical [GPL v2+][GPL v2] contributions which were kindly donated to MDAnalysis over the years.

 It is our view that a weak copyleft license, such as the [GNU Lesser General Public License][LGPL v3] would best match these requirements.